Assessing ant impacts

 Lures can include meat / fish products (which attract scavengers such as crabs), fruit (which attracts some land birds), or seeds (which attract rodents such as rats).

 The lures are placed in the environment and observed, either continually, or after a period of time has passed.
+This can also be used as a first step for identifying potential non-target effects of pesticides, as part of environmental impact assessment.

 Other ants (and insects) are typically the first affected by invasive ants.
 Pitfall traps, which are often used to estimate the abundance and diversity (number of species), are also used to assess impact.
 To determine the severity of the impact, pitfall traps from areas where the invaded ant is present are compared with areas where the ant is not present.
 If the invasive ants are having an effect the number of species and their numbers will be substantially lower in the invaded areas.
 The method is quite time consuming, and requires replicates (more than one site).